foundweekends/pamflet/docs/02/a.markdown

 This tells the processor that "Pamflet" is the name of the page.
 If this source is indeed the first one in the ordered list, it is interpreted as the name of the entire pamflet.

+#### Output Names

+The output `html` filenames are URL-encoded versions of the page names; the have no relationship to the input filenames.
+Page names must therefore be unique across the pamflet.